ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The same Key Distribution Request could also be sent by the Client without being triggered by a failed decryption of a message, if the Client wants to be sure that it has the latest group keying material.
 If that is the case, the Client will receive from the KDC the same group keying material it already has in memory.

-{{fig-key-redistr-req-resp}} gives an overview of the exchange described above.
+{{fig-key-redistr-req-resp}} gives an overview of the exchange described above, while {{fig-key-redistr-req-resp-2}} shows an example.

 ~~~~~~~~~~~
 Client                                                          KDC